paulkernfeld/wasm-math-experiment/README.md

 This project is built with [`wasm-pack`](https://rustwasm.github.io/docs/wasm-pack/).

 - Current goal: visualize a data set
-- Current subgoal: load a CSV file
+- Current subgoal: add numerical series

 # TODO

+- wasm-pack watch functionality
 - File or watch issue for uninitialized types
 - Can we separate allocation from computation?
 - Read in a CSV file